-Soil conditions encountered at the boring location is indicated on the boring/test logs as seen in the Appendix of this report.
+Soil conditions encountered at the boring locations are indicated on the boring/test logs as seen in the Appendix of this report.
 Lithology boundaries on the boring/test pit logs represent the approximate location of changes in soil types; in-situ, soil conditions and the transition between materials were distinct.
-Organics were also observed sporadically at lower depths.
-Excluding the organic section, subsurface soils extending to the full depth of exploration were silty-SANDS, silty SANDS with varying amounts of gravel, gravelly-SANDS, and clayey-SANDS with varying amounts of gravel.
-All soils contained various amounts of cobbles and occasional boulders.
+Subsurface soils extending to the full depth of our exploration were silty SANDS with trace clay, and varying amounts of gravel.
+All soils contained trace amounts of cobbles.
 No groundwater was encountered during our investigation.
-Maximum depth terminated at approximately at 9.0 feet B.E.G., defining the bottom of the test pit.
+Maximum depth terminated at approximately at 6.0 feet B.E.G., defining the bottom of the test pit.
 Based on visual and tactile observation, the soils were in a 'low moist' state at the time of investigation.
 Soil conditions are seen as follows: